laravel/docs/queues.md

 You may also specify the queue a job should be sent to.

 By pushing jobs to different queues, you may "categorize" your queued jobs, and even prioritize how many workers you assign to various queues.
-This does not push jobs to different queue "connections" as defined by your queue configuration file, but only to specific queues within a single connection:
+This does not push jobs to different queue "connections" as defined by your queue configuration file, but only to specific queues within a single connection.
+To specify the queue, set the `$queue` property on the job class:

-	Queue::pushOn('emails', new SendEmail($message));

-You may also use the `dispatch` method provided to your controllers via the `DispatchesJobs` trait:

-	$this->dispatch(new SendEmail($message));
+	<?php namespace App\Jobs;

+	use App\Jobs\Job;
+	use Illuminate\Queue\SerializesModels;
+	use Illuminate\Queue\InteractsWithQueue;
+	use Illuminate\Contracts\Bus\SelfHandling;
+	use Illuminate\Contracts\Queue\ShouldQueue;

+	class SendReminderEmail extends Job implements SelfHandling, ShouldQueue {
+	    use InteractsWithQueue, SerializesModels;

+	    /**
+	     * The name of the queue the job should be sent to.
+	     *
+	     * @var string
+	     */
+	    protected $queue = 'high-priority';

+	    // Rest of job class...
+	}

 <a name="dispatching-jobs-from-requests"></a>
 ## Dispatching Jobs From Requests